Boost your libido with aphrodisiac foods

 stimulate erection

 This natural anesthetic and antibacterial is one of the foundations of Chinese medicine.
-But clove is a spice that also stimulates blood circulation in the genital organs, and therefore helps with erectile function in men.
+But clove is a spice that also stimulates blood circulation in the genitals, and therefore helps with erection in men.

-Clove is consumed as essential oils or in infusions (2 to 3 cloves per cup, to infuse for 30 minutes).
-But of course cloves are also very well suited as a spice in many recipes.
+Clove is consumed as essential oils or infusions (2 to 3 cloves per cup, steep for 30 minutes).
+But of course cloves also integrate very well as a spice in many recipes.

 7. Raw cacao

-Raw cacao is dried and fermented cacao that has been neither cooked nor roasted.
-Its benefits are multiple, from energy to its positive effects on our mood.
+Raw cocoa is dried and fermented cocoa that has been neither cooked nor roasted.
+Its benefits are numerous, from energy to its positive effects on our mood.

 Its action against decreased libido comes from the phenylethylamines it contains.
 These compounds trigger endorphins that stimulate the sexual organs.

-Raw cocoa is consumed as raw chocolate, as a powder to sprinkle into drinks or sweet preparations.
-You can also eat it directly in the form of cocoa beans.
+Raw cocoa is consumed in the form of raw chocolate, as a powder to sprinkle into drinks or sweet preparations.
+It can also be eaten directly in the form of cocoa beans.

 8. Saffron